dowlinglab/cistar-process-modeling/README.md

-## CISTAR-flowsheets
-This folder contains folders, sub-folders, and files that are in active development for multiscale shale gas upgrading process optimization.
+This GitHub repository contains original files used to compute results that have been submitted for publication.
+This includes scripts for reduced order kinetic model formulation, process flowsheet formulation, initialization, and optimization using IDAES, analysis of optimization results, and illustrations.
 The following sub-sections will highlight the contents of this folder.

-### archived
-This folder contains archived calculation files and folders.
-Validity of calculations using files and functions from this folder are not guaranteed.

 ### data
 This folder contains parameter and feed composition data in .xlsx and .csv files.